Keeping Portions Under Control

 One easy way to size up portions if you don't have any measurements is to use your hand as a guide.
 Kids have smaller hands than adults, so it serves as a reminder that kids should eat smaller portions:

-- A clenched fist is about a cup — and a cup is the amount experts recommend for a portion of pasta, rice, cereal, vegetables, and fruit.
+- A closed fist is about a cup — and a cup is the amount experts recommend for a portion of pasta, rice, cereal, vegetables, and fruit.

 - A meat portion should be about as big as your palm.